bioinfo-pf-curie/geniac/docs/faq.rst

    │   ├── base.config              # contains the geniac scope mandatory for nextflow
-   ├── docs                         # documentation of the pipeline ├── env                          # process specific environment variables ├── geniac                       # nf-geniac utilities
+   ├── docs                         # documentation of the pipeline ├── env                          # process specific environment variables ├── geniac                       # geniac utilities
    │   ├── cmake                    # source files for the configuration step │   ├── docs                     # guidelines for installation
    │   ├── install                  # scripts for the build step